pydy/pst-notebooks/README.md

-# Mechanics examples by Peter Stahlecker.
+# Mechanics Examples by Peter Stahlecker.

 View the example gallery at: